netgen/ezplatform-site-api/docs/reference/configuration.rst

 If needed you can still use ``content_view`` rules.
 This will allow you to have both Site API template override rules as well as original eZ Platform template override rules, so you can rewrite your templates bit by bit.
-You can decide which one to use by calling either ``ng_content:viewAction`` or ``ez_content:viewAction`` controller.
+You can decide which one to use by directly rendering either ``ng_content:viewAction`` or ``ez_content:viewAction`` controller.

+It's also possible to configure fallback between Site API and eZ Platform views.
+With it, if the rule is not matched in one view configuration, the fallback mechanism will try to match it in the other.
+Find out more about that in the following section.

 .. tip::